robotframework/robotframework/doc/userguide/src/CreatingTestData/ResourceAndVariableFiles.rst

 Both Libdoc_ and RIDE_ use these documentations, and they are naturally available for anyone opening resource files.
-The first line of the documentation of a keyword is logged when it is run, but otherwise resource file documentations are ignored during the test execution.
+The first logical line of the documentation of a keyword, until the first empty line, is logged when the keyword is run, but otherwise resource file documentation is ignored during the test execution.

 __ `User keyword name and documentation`_
 __ `Test suite name and documentation`_